OHDSI/GIS/README.md

 5. You can now connect to the database from R using localhost, port 5432 (if not changed), username "postgres", and password "mysecretpassword"
 - Note: to change your password, edit line 13 of the `docker-compose.yml` file.
 If you've already started the container, you will need to shut down the container, remove the volumes and image that were created, and redo step 4 for the password change to take effect.

-# User Documentation

 # Support

 -   Developer questions/comments/feedback: <a href="http://forums.ohdsi.org/c/developers">OHDSI Forum</a>
--   We use the <a href="../../issues">GitHub issue tracker</a> for all bugs/issues/enhancements
+-   Please use the <a href="../../issues">GitHub issue tracker</a> for all bugs/issues/enhancements

 # Contributing